Salar de Uyuni should be at the top of every South American bucket list – find out what to expect on a 4 day Tupiza to Uyuni Salt Flats Tour!

 At 10,582 sq kms, Salar de Uyuni is the world’s largest salt flat located in the south-west of Bolivia.

-But a tour of the region delivers so much more than just salt – don’t just make a day trip, take a 4 day tour from Tupiza to Salar de Uyuni to experience it all!
+But a tour of the region delivers so much more than just salt – don’t just make a day trip, take a 4 day Tupiza to Uyuni Salt Flats Tour to experience it all!

 Here at DIY Travel HQ, our journey to the fabled fields was slightly unconventional, coming in from the “wine country” of Tarija in the south east, as opposed to most travellers who head in directly from La Paz.